MitchDarrow/HHC_2025/act1_orientation_mjd.md

 <details>
 <summary>Click to expand</summary>

-Type the word "answer" in hte terminal
+Type the word "answer" in the terminal

 **Answer: answer**